 - Fabrication—intentional and unauthorized falsification or invention of any information or citation in an academic exercise; or of documentation meant to excuse or justify adjustments related to attendance or completion of work (exams, exercises, etc.)

-- Facilitating Academic Dishonesty—intentionally or knowingly helping or attempting to help another commit academic dishonesty.
+- Facilitating Academic misconduct—intentionally or knowingly helping or attempting to help another commit academic misconduct.

 - Plagiarism—the deliberate adoption or reproduction of ideas, words, or statements of another person as one’s own without acknowledgment.